ZincChloride-cyber/LineraChess/README.md

 Run `npm install --legacy-peer-deps` if you encounter dependency issues.

 ### Wallet Connection Issues
-In development, the wallet is mocked.
-Make sure your Linera wallet is properly configured for production use.
+Make sure MetaMask is installed and enabled in your browser.
+The app requires explicit wallet connection - no demo or mock wallets are used.

 ### Database Connection Errors
 The app works without Supabase, but game history won't persist.
 Make sure your environment variables are set correctly.